-An elimination diet is all about self-care, not “dieting.”
+An elimination diet meal plan is all about self-care, not “dieting.”
 Dieting in its traditional sense of deprivation for weight loss represents a dead, unsustainable relationship with food.
 Instead of punishing your body with yet another diet, focus on healing your body with your meals, and that is going to make you feel nurtured and replenished.
 Rarely have I met someone who consistently loves a food more than they love feeling great.
 The elimination diet is a chance to give your body a break and nourish it with yummy food medicine.

 10. You will become more mindful of the foods you choose to eat

 Are you an emotional or compulsive eater?
 Do your body a favor and end starvation diets and fad diets.
 Your body exists as a result of a myriad of physiological factors that need to be nourished with good, healthy food.
 Your body needs those nutrients to function the way it was intended.
 Purposefully choosing foods for your elimination diet meal plans that feed your body’s needs and paying attention to the quality, taste, texture, and nourishing energy in each bite will make every meal a Zen experience.

 11. You will be eating a variety of filling food

 You don’t have to eat like a rabbit and go hungry to eat healthy.
 The elimination diet is filled with hearty, whole food sources like sweet potato fries in coconut oil and grass-fed steak.
-You can see a one day meal plan on the elimination diet later in this article.
+You can see a one day elimination diet meal plan later in this article.

 12. You will be making easy to meals

 One common concern about healthy eating is that cooking is going to take forever.
 However, eating on an elimination diet meal plan is very simple.
 In my video course I even provide a food list and meal plan guide to help you feel confident starting out on your elimination diet.